Start planning your trip

 An unexpected development?

-There were other issues, such as the use of a substitute for the "stick" used to stretch the udon dough and an unexpected location problem, but with everyone's cooperation and discussion, we were able to smoothly resolve the issues and hold the best udon workshop ever.
+There were other issues as well, such as the use of a substitute for the "stick" used to stretch the udon dough and an unfortunate location, but with everyone's cooperation and discussion, we were able to smoothly resolve the issues and hold the best udon workshop ever.
 This experience made me realize that more preparation is necessary.
-Although it was an unexpected incident, I think we can take it as a positive and use it to our advantage next time!
+Although it was an unfortunate incident, I think we can take it in a positive way and use it to our advantage next time!

 thoughts